OmarIthawi/django-tdd-tutorial-code/README.md

 # Django TDD Tutorial Code
-This is my tutorial code results for the test-driven web development with django workshop: http://goo.gl/nGfYy5.
+This is my tutorial code results for the [test-driven web development with django workshop](http://goo.gl/nGfYy5).

 It integrates TravisCI.